MsMendham/Paws/README.md

 Run init.js before first run of server

-run `npm install` to install server dependecies (see server/package.json) then `npm start` to serve on localhost:80, may need to edit server/package.json to add `sudo` to nodemon command for POSIX
+run `npm install` to install server dependecies in the server directory then `npm start` to serve on localhost:80, may need to edit server/package.json to add `sudo` to nodemon command for POSIX

 # Credits